vjlloyd/gapminder-analysis/README.md

 <!-- badges: start -->
 <!-- badges: end -->

-The goal of gapminder-analysis is to ...
+The goal of gapminder-analysis is to ...explore properties of rmd using the gapminder dataset